Natural septic treatment powder. Monthly natural septic defense. No harsh chemicals.

 Questions buyers ask about septic inspections.

-Does this replace a septic inspection?
+How should I use this before a septic inspection?

 Should I ask for pump records?